-The Alabama Department of Transportation and the Montgomery Metropolitan Planning Organization for the Montgomery Urbanized Area hereby certify that the metropolitan transportation planning process is being carried out in accordance with all applicable requirements including:
+The Alabama Department of Transportation and the Planning Organization for the Montgomery transportation planning process is being carried out in accordance with all applicable requirements including: Montgomery Metropolitan

 (1) 23 U.S.C.
 134, 49 U.S.C.
 5303, and 23 C.F.R. part 450, subpart C;